netrunners/Monguo/doc/source/index.rst

 Overview
 ========

-Monguo is an asynchronous MongoDB_ ORM with Motor_ dirver for Tornado_ applications.
+Monguo is an asynchronous MongoDB_ ORM with Motor_ driver for Tornado_ applications.

 .. image:: _static/monguo.jpg